 Dalat is encouraging good hygiene among all students and providing hand sanitizer in each classroom.
 Students who appear unhealthy are being screened by the school nurse and sent home if found to have flu like symptoms.

-Your child is welcome to wear a face mask at school, but it is not required.
+Your child is welcome to wear a face mask at school.

 Dalat expects parents to take reasonable precautions to keep all students healthy.
 This includes keeping your children home when they are sick.
 Parents should also encourage healthy practices, including hand washing, healthy eating, and plenty of sleep.